 A 180, single best answer from four, MCQ paper.
 For logistical reason, the MCQ paper is sat in two halves of 90 MCQ over two hours each.
 The total examination time is four hours.
 A copy of the written examination blueprint is available in the ‘Instructions for Candidates for the Part 2 FRCOphth Examination’.

-All examinations are standard set.
-The written paper is standard set in advance using the Ebel method.
+All examinations are pass mark set.
+The written paper is pass mark set in advance using the Ebel method.
 All questions are reviewed in the light of performance and modified accordingly.
 The pass mark setting methods quoted are subject to change at any time at the discretion of the College.

 Part 2 FRCOphth Written Result